abusafa/new-inspector/SAFETYCHECK_USECASES_AND_UAT.md

 - [ ] Rate limiting is implemented for API endpoints
 - [ ] Security headers are configured
 - [ ] Regular security scans are performed
+- [ ] Dependency scanning (Snyk, Dependabot) is configured to check for vulnerable libraries
+- [ ] Penetration testing has been completed
+- [ ] Security incident response plan is documented

 ### Performance Requirements
 - [ ] Page load times are under 3 seconds